Toulouse Cathedral: 19th century: Damages, restorations, and competing proposals

+20th century: Final unification

+Ultimately, all radical proposals for demolition were abandoned in favor of a more conservative and pragmatic approach.
+In the early 20th century, a compromise proposed by the chief architect of Historic Monuments, Auguste Saint-Anne de Louzier, was accepted around 1911.

+His solution was to preserve both historical parts of the cathedral while creating a more harmonious transition between them.
+This was achieved by prolonging the ambulatory on the north side of the choir and constructing a new 15th-century style portal on the side where the two structures met.
+As part of this project, the maze of buildings clustered against the cathedral was demolished and replaced with a public garden.
+This project respected the complex, layered history of the building and resulted in the unique configuration seen today.

 Exterior

 The cathedral is built of brick, like many churches in southern France, due to a lack of suitable stone.
 The irregular west front exists because the cathedral consists of two incomplete churches of different periods, awkwardly put together.
 The first, the nave, dating from the early 13th century (1210 to 1220), includes the rose window from 1230 on the west front.

 The choir was begun was about 1272, on a new plan and a different axis, was very slow in construction.
 The new, more ornate northern French Gothic style was introduced to fight Cathar heresy through preaching and more dramatic and inspiring architecture.
 It also signalled the adherence of Toulouse to France, following the Albigensian Crusade and the extinction of the lineage of the Counts of Toulouse.

 The massive brick buttresses against the walls of the choir were built with the expectation that the choir would forty meters high; but due to delays and financial problems, it only reached a height of 28 meters.

 The early bell tower, combined with a fortress-like donjon, was built in on the north side of the west front.
 It was supported by two massive buttresses.
 It was enlarged in the 16th century by a new tower built against its side, and eventually reached a height 56 meters and a width of five meters.